Spiders

 • Keep debris around structures to a minimum

-• Keep woodpiles away from house
+• Keep wood piles away from house

 • Knock down webs frequently